42medien/spreadly-doku/Examples.md

 ## Share Daddy

-Download and install Share Daddy as described here: http://wordpress.org/extend/plugins/sharedaddy/installation/
+Download and install Share Daddy as described here: <http://wordpress.org/extend/plugins/sharedaddy/installation/>

-Go to "Settings" -> "Sharing", click "Add a new service" and fill out the form with the following params:
+Go to "Settings" -&gt; "Sharing", click "Add a new service" and fill out the form with the following params:

 <table>
   <tr>